Ann Li (businesswoman): Career in fashion

 At the age of 14, she started to design her own costumes for her figure skating competition but it wasn't until Pinoy Big Brother Teen Clash 2010 that she really got to express and share her passion for designing.
 One of the tasks that the housemates were given was to deconstruct Von Dutch's ready-to-wear collection where Li did all the styling and directed the runway show that was aired on ABS-CBN, where their team (Teenternationals) were given 2 extra slots for the Big Night instead of having only 4 winners, their season had 6.
 Li led them to winning the task which made history in Big Brother.
 The same year, she walked for the Jelly Bean show in Philippines Fashion Week and started her clothing line called DNA.

 She debuted in a cotillion dance as a Teen Artist of Star Magic Batch 2010.
 Arriving at the Star Magic Ball, accompanied by her date Ivan Dorschner, she wore a designer gown and later changed to one of her own designs for the after party.
 She attended the 2011 Star Magic Ball in her own design with her date, her good friend, Jenny Kim.
 She's been attending the annual ball in her own designs since then.

-After winning the 2011 Shorty Awards, "Best Fashion" on social media awarded in the Times Center, Li was invited to walk for Candie's during Philippine Fashion Week as one of their "celebrity guests".
-Currently, Vanessa Hudgens fronts the campaign.
+After winning the 2011 Shorty Awards, "Best Fashion" on social media awarded in the Times Center, Li was invited to walk for Candie's during Philippine Fashion Week as one of their "celebrity guests".citation needed] Currently, Vanessa Hudgens fronts the campaign.
 Previous Candie's girls included Fergie of The Black Eyed Peas, Hilary Duff, and Britney Spears.
-The latest Candie's collection showcased an exciting confection of looks and styles of a contemporary princess – from poetic bohemian, midnight rebels, prima ballerinas, to romantic daydreamers.
+The latest Candie's collection showcased an confection of looks and styles of a contemporary princess – from poetic bohemian, midnight rebels, prima ballerinas, to romantic daydreamers.
 Li opened the show for the poetic bohemian segment.